Barron Hilton: Hilton Hotels

-Once charged with the responsibility for Hilton Hotels Corporation, Barron Hilton soon showed his father's genius for cost controls and real estate deals.
-In 1970, he convinced the board to expand into Las Vegas by purchasing the International and the Flamingo from financier Kirk Kerkorian.
-Hilton Hotels thus became the first company listed on the New York Stock Exchange to venture into the gaming market.
-Renamed the Las Vegas Hilton and the Flamingo Hilton, the two resorts tapped a new source of income from gambling in a state where it had been legal since 1931.
-Barron could also see that Las Vegas would become a leading convention destination, capitalizing on the company's strength in that important market segment.
+In 1970, Hilton convinced the Hilton Hotels board to expand into Las Vegas by purchasing the International and the Flamingo from financier Kirk Kerkorian.
+Hilton Hotels became the first company listed on the New York Stock Exchange to venture into the gaming market.
+Renamed the Las Vegas Hilton and the Flamingo Hilton, the two resorts tapped a new source of income from gambling.
+Hilton saw Las Vegas as a leading convention destination and capitalized on the company's strength in that important market segment.

-Hilton personally introduced two innovations that have become standard features of casinos everywhere.
-Calling on his background in photography, he installed video cameras throughout the casinos to replace the "eye in the sky" system of observers peering through two-way mirrors in the ceiling.
+Hilton installed video cameras throughout the casinos to replace the "eye in the sky" system of observers peering through two-way mirrors in the ceiling.

-Las Vegas would also become the self-proclaimed "Entertainment Capital of the World".
-Of all the headliners to perform at the Hilton or the Flamingo, the most successful and spectacular were certainly Liberace and Elvis Presley.
 After a decade in the movies, Elvis Presley again began performing in front of live audiences in 1969 at the opening of the International (a few years later renamed the Las Vegas Hilton).
 He went on to star at the Las Vegas Hilton two months a year—performing two shows a night, seven nights a week—until shortly before his death in 1977.
 Presley set a world entertainment record at the Las Vegas Hilton for selling out 837 consecutive concerts.

-Having played Las Vegas since 1944, Liberace had created the resident entertainer model on the Las Vegas Strip the year before he befriended Elvis at Presley's first, and less-than-successful foray on the Strip in 1956.
+Having played Las Vegas since 1944, Liberace had created the resident entertainer model on the Las Vegas Strip the year before he befriended Elvis at Presley's first foray on the Strip in 1956.
 Liberace was signed by Hilton to the same showroom as Presley beginning in 1972, for an unprecedented $300,000 per week.
-Barron Hilton was a major influence in pushing Liberace to always outperform his previous shows, with more and more of the entertainer's famous brand of showmanship.
-True to form, Liberace played his last show at the Las Vegas Hilton in 1980, arriving on stage in a classic car, and closing by flying off stage in a 110 lbs. crystal and ostrich feather cape.
+He played his last show at the Las Vegas Hilton in 1980, arriving on stage in a classic car, and closing by flying off stage in a 110 lbs. crystal and ostrich feather cape.

 The company's expansion into Nevada had an immediate impact on its net income.
 By 1972, the two resorts contributed 45 percent of the company's income (before interest income, interest expense, write down of investments and sales of properties), nearly matching the income from the other 160 Hilton hotels in the United States.